statisticalbiotechnology/viewST/Labnote/lab_note.md

 * Pathway diagram.

 Two things need to be settled as priority:  Look into spaital plot python file; Download data from reactome and ST website.

+Questions due to the py file:

+* gene_name_start = "ENSG0"
+* Hugo2Ensembl2Reactome_All_Levels.txt

+Try to intalling anaconda